Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Inference of a heterogeneous hyperelastic material property

-and the differential operator is equipped with a Robin boundary for eliminating boundary effects.
-The constants $\gamma,\delta\in\R_+$ are set to $\gamma = 0.3$ and $\delta = 3.3$.
-Such a prior distribution approximately leads to a pointwise variance of 1 and a spatial correlation of 2 and 1/2 perpendicular and along the left bottom to right top diagonal of the spatial domain.
-For numerical computation, we approximate $\scrM$ using a finite element space $\scrM^h$ constructed by linear triangular finite elements with $2 {,}145$ DoFs.
-We provide a visualization of prior samples in \cref{fig:hyperelasticity_samples}.
+where $\theta_1 = 2$, $\theta_2=1/2$, $\alpha = \arctan(2)$.
+The constants $\gamma,\delta\in\R_+$ are set to $\gamma = 0.3$ and $\delta = 3.3$, which approximately leads to a pointwise variance of 1 and a spatial correlation of 2 and 1/2 perpendicular and along the left bottom to right top diagonal of the spatial domain.
+We approximate $\scrM$ using a finite element space $\scrM^h$ constructed by linear triangular finite elements with $2145$ DoFs.
+Prior samples are visualized in \cref{fig:hyperelasticity_samples}.